kjenney/cookiecuttter-godot/README.md

 - **player_types**: Comma-separated list of player types available in-game (default: "blue,red,green")
   - Examples: "blue,red,green", "red,blue", "blue", "warrior,mage,rogue"
   - The in-game menu will dynamically show only these options
+- **custom_player_svg**: Path to a custom SVG file for the player character (optional)
+  - Leave empty to use the default player sprite
+  - Provide an absolute path to your own 128x128 SVG file
+  - Example: `/path/to/my-character.svg`

 ## Project Structure